-Aspects of research communication and reporting include, but are not limited to, reports to health authorities, sponsors, presentations in scientific fora, scientific publications, patient focused communications and websites.
+Aspects of dissemination and communication of study results include, but are not limited to, reports to health authorities and study sponsors, presentations in scientific fora, scientific publications, patient focused communications and websites.

-The Declaration of Helsinki provides guidance on the registration, publication and dissemination of research results.
+The Declaration of Helsinki provides overarching guidance on the registration, publication and dissemination of research results.
 Every research study involving human subjects must be registered in a publicly accessible database before recruitment of the first subject.
-A means to achieve this with pharmacoepidemiology studies is through registration of protocols and reports of studies in the European Union electronic Register of Post-Authorisation Studies (EU PAS Register), ideally before they start, and protocols and study results should be made public.
+A means to achieve this with pharmacoepidemiology and pharmacovigilance studies is through registration of protocols and reports of studies in the European Union electronic Register of Post-Authorisation Studies (EU PAS Register), ideally before they start, and protocols and study results should be made public.
 This is compulsory only for study imposed by regulators.

-Important specific points relating to reporting of study results that are common to the various guidelines cited below are:
+Important specific points relating to reporting of study results that are common to the various guidelines cited below are that:

 The Enhancing the Quality and Transparency of Health Research (EQUATOR) network is an international initiative that aims to enhance the reliability and value of the published health research literature.
 A catalogue of reporting guidelines for health research (Eur J Clin Invest 2010;40(1):35-53) presents a collection of tools and guidelines available on the EQUATOR website relating to resources, education and training to facilitate good research reporting and the development, dissemination and implementation of robust reporting guidelines to increase the accuracy and transparency of health research reporting.

-The STROBE statement is designed to apply to all observational studies.
-In addition, The REporting of studies Conducted using Observational Routinely-collected health Data (RECORD) Statement (PLoS Med.
+The REporting of studies Conducted using Observational Routinely-collected health Data (RECORD) Statement (PLoS Med.
 2015;12(10):e1001885) was created as an extension to the STROBE statement to address reporting items specific to observational studies using routinely collected health data.
-RECORD makes additional recommendations on the reporting of methods of selection for study populations, exposures, outcomes and covariates (including codes or algorithms used), whether validation has been conducted, the level of access to databases used, and data linkages that were required to conduct the study.
+RECORD makes additional recommendations on the reporting of methods of selection of study populations, exposures, outcomes and covariates (including codes or algorithms used), whether validation has been conducted, the level of access to databases used, and data linkages that were required to conduct the study.

-The Preferred Reporting Items for Systematic Reviews and Meta-analyses (PRISMA) Statement is an evidence-based minimum set of items for reporting in systematic reviews and meta-analyses consisting of a 27-item checklist and a flow diagram.
+The Preferred reporting items for systematic reviews and meta-analyses: the PRISMA statement is an evidence-based minimum set of items for reporting in systematic reviews and meta-analyses.
 While focused on randomised trials, PRISMA can also be used as a basis for reporting systematic reviews of other types of research, particularly evaluations of interventions.
 PRISMA may also be useful for critical appraisal of published systematic reviews, although it is not designed as a quality assessment instrument.

 Module VI of the Guideline on good pharmacovigilance practices (GVP) addresses the legal requirements which are applicable regards submission of individual reports of suspected adverse reactions associated with medicinal products authorised in the European Union.
-The Guidelines for Submitting Adverse Event Reports for Publication (Pharmacoepidemiol Drug Saf 2007;16(5): 581–7) lists the key elements that have to be included when publishing a report of one or more adverse events.
-These guidelines have been endorsed by the International Society for Pharmacoepidemiology (ISPE) and the International Society of Pharmacovigilance (ISoP) andare available on their web sites.
+The Guidelines for Submitting Adverse Event Reports for Publication (Pharmacoepidemiol Drug Saf 2007;16(5): 581–7) also list key elements that have to be included when publishing a report of one or more adverse events.
+These guidelines have been endorsed by the International Society for Pharmacoepidemiology (ISPE) and the International Society of Pharmacovigilance (ISoP) and are available on their web sites.